Okwach8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### [15.
 Symbolic links](./15-symbolic_link_permissions)
-* Write a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.
+* Write a script that changes the owner and the group owner of the file _hello to betty

 ### [16.
 If only](./16-if_only )